guochengqian/deep_learning_phd_wiki/contents/env_install.md

 ### Anaconda
 Download the anaconda individual version from [Anaconda official website](https://www.anaconda.com/products/individual).
-1. Install: `bash xxx.sh`, e.g., `bash bash Anaconda3-2020.07-Linux-x86_64.sh`.
+1. Install: `bash Anaconda3-xxx-xxx.sh`, e.g., `bash Anaconda3-2020.07-Linux-x86_64.sh`.
 Suggest keeping the default settings.
 2. make sure to add anaconda path to `~/.bashrc`.
 If you forgot to do so, just add the below into bashrc:
     ```
     # >>> conda initialize >>>